-• We have summarised below the potential asset management initiatives.
-The key ones we have identified are as follows:

-- Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the head tenant - Ensure the Property is well maintained to prolong its useful economic life expectancy.
+- We have summarised below the potential asset management initiatives.
+The key ones we have identified are as follows: - In terms the office element, prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the tenant and actively discuss opportunities. - In terms of the residential element, to maintain full occupancy and increase rents where possible, however, we note that there is a strong rental market in the local area. - Ensure the Property is well maintained to prolong its useful economic life expectancy.